When any one or more of the basic six flight instruments fails, or is unserviceable, the instrument panel is limited.

 Failure of the ASI requires use of the control instruments (AI and tachometer) to achieve the desired performance.

 The pitot tube is inspected for blockages during the preflight inspection.

-Heading indicators are gyro-stabilised and are commonly driven by the engine-driven vacuum pump.
-If the vacuum pump fails the gyro will gradually run down, losing rigidity, and the DI will become unusable.
+Heading indicators are gyro-stabilised and are commonly driven by an engine-driven vacuum pump.
+If the vacuum pump fails, the gyro will gradually run down, losing rigidity, and the DI will become unusable.

 Failure of the DI requires direct use of the magnetic compass for heading information.